Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 This can make it easier to engage with the process at an appropriate pace.

-If you would like to understand how this is structured in practice, including how suitability is assessed for online work, you can explore further here.
+If you would like to explore how this is delivered in practice, you can find further information here:

 How Long Does EMDR Take for CPTSD